Deye low-voltage and high-voltage battery systems

 Making the Right Choice

-For most UAE residential installations under 8kW, the BOS-A low-voltage battery provides the best balance of cost, simplicity, and performance.
-For larger villas and commercial projects, the GB-L Pro high-voltage system delivers superior efficiency and scalability.
-Consult with your installer to match the battery architecture to your specific inverter model and energy consumption pattern.
+For most UAE residential installations under 8kW, a 51.2V low-voltage battery such as the SE-G5.1 or SE-F5 (or an RW unit if you prefer wall-mount and larger per-unit capacity) provides the best balance of cost, simplicity, and performance.
+For larger villas and light-commercial projects, the GB-L Pro or BOS-G high-voltage systems paired with an SG01HP3/SG02HP3 hybrid deliver superior efficiency and scalability.
+For true commercial and industrial storage from roughly 54kWh upwards, the BOS-A rack system is the purpose-built option.
+Consult with your installer and Deye's official compatibility list to match the battery architecture to your specific inverter model and energy consumption pattern.

 Frequently Asked Questions